throwaway121998/sysc-4001-assignment-1/README.md

 7	3	5	7
 8	6	4	2
 Enter the number of child processes to fork: 2
-Child Process: working with row(s): 1 to 2
-Elapsed Time: for child process working with rows(s): 1 to 2: 19 mirco sec Child Process: working with row(s): 3 to 4
-Elapsed Time: for child process working with rows(s): 3 to 4: 11 mirco sec 58	44	48	52
+Elapsed Time: for child process working with rows(s): 1 to 2: 19 mirco sec Elapsed Time: for child process working with rows(s): 3 to 4: 11 mirco sec 58	44	48	52
 130	108	128	148